tomdot-dev/smoothies/README.md

 Note: By far, the best smoothie in terms of taste (immediately, and after freezing), beats the classic banana, strawberry, and milk.

-## Pineapple (strawberry/mango/raspberry)
+## Pineapple

+Base recipe:
 - 250g banana
 - 150g pineapple (and if there is any in the container, its juice)
-- ~50g strawberry, or 3-4 chunks mangos, or ~50g raspberry
 - 4-6oz milk
-- 3-4 chunks of mango (1cm cubes)

-For intense, replace milk by orange juice
+To intensify the taste of pineapple, replace milk by orange juice

+Adding 50g of one of the following fruits adds a light touch of them:
+- strawberry
+- mango (3-4 chunks of 1cm cubes)
+- raspberry
+- blueberry

-## Pineapple Mango
+### Pineapple Mango

-- 250g banana
-- 150g pineapple (and if there is any in the container, its juice)
+Using the base recipe without any additional fruit, add:
 - 100g mango
 - 6oz milk